mohimanilab/MetaMiner/README.md

 <a name="sec_feedback"></a>
 # Feedback and bug reports
 Your comments, bug reports, and suggestions are very welcomed.
-They will help us to further improve NPDtools.
+They will help us to further improve MetaMiner and NPDtools.
 You can leave them at [our GitHub repository tracker](https://github.com/ablab/npdtools/issues) or sent them via support e-mail: <npdtools.support@cab.spbu.ru>.